Leks13/Java-Jabber-Bot/README.md

 Commands:
 .uptime - display uptime
 .report - send message to admin
-.last - displays the 50 most recent recorded posts of the conference (if the bot is in it), or .last address@conference.jabber.tld if the boat is not in the conference.
+.last - displays the 50 most recent recorded posts of the conference (if the bot is in it), or .last address@conference.jabber.tld if the bot is not in the conference.
 .list - the list of recorded conferences
 .help - display help